KBlixt/PlexDBI/README.md

 plex is online it will act a bit funky until you restart the plex service.

 ----------
-### Other INSTALLATIONS
+### Other installations:

 #### for windows and mac:
-As long as you guys haven't changed the default installation paths to the plex media server app you really just need to download the python script and run it  with python3, however you guys do that. preferably run it in a command window, then it'll instruct you of what's wrong and how to fix it.
+As long as you guys haven't changed the default installation paths to the plex media server app you really just need to download the script and run it with the latest available python3, however you guys do that.
+Preferably run it in a command window, then it'll instruct you of what's wrong and how to fix it.
 Otherwise make sure the config file is filled out correctly.

 #### for NAS and other OS: